AdobeDocs/analytics.en/help/implement/vars/config-vars/cookiedomainperiods.md

 >[!IMPORTANT]
 >This variable is deprecated.
 If you use AppMeasurement v2.26.x or later, or the Adobe Analytics extension v1.9.4 or later, the library automatically detects the domain to set cookies on.

 The `cookieDomainPeriods` variable helped AppMeasurement determine where to set Analytics cookies by indicating that the top-level domain had an extra period in it.
 This variable allowed AppMeasurement to accommodate the extra period in the top-level domain and set cookies in the correct location.
-If your website's top-level domain does not include an extra period (like `example.co.uk`), this variable is not required.
+If your website's top-level domain does not include an extra period, this variable is not required.

 * For domains like `example.co.uk` or `www.example.co.jp`, set this variable to `"3"`.
 * For domains like `example.nsw.gov.au`, set this variable to `"4"`.